 People who have substance use disorders might also show symptoms similar to those of people with NPD.
 These symptoms can be more apparent with persistent substance use.

 NPD and its comorbidities can be treated in two main ways:

-The main treatment type recommended for personality disorders, including NPD, tends to be psychotherapy.
+The main treatment type recommended for personality disorders like borderline personality disorder, antisocial disorder, and NPD, tends to be psychotherapy.
 It involves an individual (or a group of individuals) with a disorder talking to and carrying out activities under the guidance of a therapist (or a group of therapists).

 Thus far, medications have not been proven to be very effective in treating NPD.
 Medications can, however, be used to treat comorbidities.
 Comorbidities may include depression and anxiety, and antidepressants and anxiolytics can be used to treat anxiety.
-Also, mood stabilizers may be used to treat some impulsive behaviors seen in people with NPD.
+Also, mood stabilizers may be used to treat some impulsive behaviors seen in people with a narcissistic personality.

 What are the 9 traits of a narcissist?

 You may be wondering, “what is a narcissist?”
 In psychology today, narcissism is a complex personality trait characterized by an inflated sense of self-importance, a need for excessive admiration, a lack of empathy, and a tendency to exploit others for personal gain.
 While individuals can exhibit varying degrees of narcissistic traits, here are nine common traits associated with narcissism:

 - Grandiosity: Narcissists often have an exaggerated sense of their own importance and believe they are unique, exceptional, or entitled to special treatment.